hbina/diect-rs/README.md

 ## Transient

-In this mode, the service will store the values in the RAM.
+In this mode, the service will store the values in RAM.
 Therefore, it will be gone if the service restarts or whatever.

 ## Persistent